AgustinSRG/webrtc-cdn/doc/signaling.md

 ### Heartbeat

-The hearbeat messages are sent each 30 seconds by both, the client and the server.
+The heartbeat messages are sent each 30 seconds by both, the client and the server.

-If the server or the client do not receive a hearbear message during 1 minute, the connection may be closed due to inactivity.
+If the server or the client do not receive a heartbeat message during 1 minute, the connection may be closed due to inactivity.

 The message does not take any arguments or body.